ozzzzz/ozzzzz.github.io/CV.md

 - Highly motivated by constant learning, my focus is on solving business problems.
 - I am passionate about research tasks, robotics, 3D printing and AI-related topics.

+## Principles

+These principles are my global approach and stay with me across roles, teams, and companies.

+- **Transparency first.** [C4 models](https://c4model.com/) and [Mermaid](https://mermaid.js.org/) diagrams are must-haves for a clear system overview, with Confluence pages, solid READMEs, and how-to blocks maintaining shared context.
+- **Clear proactivity.** Surface context early, flag risks, and keep everyone aligned on what is really happening.
+- **Default tech stack mindset.** Start with proven tools and borrowed best practices, yet stay open to new solutions when they bring measurable value.
+- **Focus on the result.** Keep outcomes visible, measure impact, and change course when the value is not there.
+- **Respect time.** Prefer deeper thinking and written pre-mortems over extra meetings; flag risks before large discussions.
+- **Responsible AI usage.** Let AI handle routine work, but review every line, understand its limits, and step in manually whenever needed.

+> “My goal is to make the team faster and the work easier when I am around.”

+These habits shape how I onboard teammates and set the tone for project kickoffs.

 ## Contacts

 - email: [bog2dan1@gmail.com](mailto:bog2dan1@gmail.com)